If you’re looking to enrol your child into a preschool in France, here’s a guide to preschool options in France from nurseries to kindergartens.

 How to enroll in a preschool in France

-Parents register their children with public schools at the local town hall.
+Parents register their children with French public schools at the local town hall.
 If parents are keen for their child to go to a public kindergarten outside the municipality it is possible to do so by requesting a waiver but the consent of both the local mayor and the mayor of the host community must be obtained.
 Enrolments at private kindergartens are directly with the school.

 Registration must be no later than the June prior to the beginning of the school year.
 The registration period generally starts in March, although some municipalities begin registering as much as one year in advance.